 When Things Go Right

 In an ideal world, things go exactly according to plan all the time.
 However, even if they don’t, a customer can still walk away from an interaction surprised and delighted at the experience they just had.
 Those customers may even turn into raving fans.
-When we deliver exceptional service, we transcend the transactional and move toward the transformational.
+When we sell and deliver exceptional service, we transcend the transactional and move toward the transformational.

 Connecting in a transformational way with customers’ desire for health, wealth or wisdom can provide exactly the kind of emotional bond that builds true brand loyalty.